My Shortlist

 ACADéMIE DE LA CAPITALE

-At Acadecap International School (Académie de la Capitale), our students benefit from the philosophy, the approach, and the curricula of the Ontario Ministry of Education and the International Baccalaureate.
+Every AcadeCap student benefits from the philosophy, the approach, and the curricula of the Ontario Ministry of Education and the International Baccalaureate.
 Our younger students, from JK to grade 6, follow the IB Primary Years Programme (IB PYP), with classes taught 65% in French and 30% in English & 5% languages.
-Our grades 7 & 8 follow our own Pre-Secondary School Programme (PSSP) approach, with classes taught 50% in French and 50% in English.
-In grades 9 to 12, our students continue on with the English Ontario OSSD curriculum, taking full advantage of the higher-order thinking skills and rigorous preparation gleaned from completing the PSSP.
-At Acadecap, we are a community of learners, encouraging the mingling of different age groups, especially when it comes to daily subjects and intra-curricular activities like Math, STEM (iSTEAM), Coding, Jiu-Jitsu, Violin, Visual Arts, Waterpolo and Skiing, where ability and age do not necessarily follow in lock-step.
-The result is a convivial atmosphere that one might be hard-pressed to witness in other schools.
+Our grades 7 & 8 follow our own Pre-Secondary School Programme (PSSP) approach, with classes taught 50% in French and 50% in English or 100% in English.
+In grades 9 to 12, our students continue on with the OSSD curriculum (with bilingual certificate), taking full advantage of the higher-order thinking skills and rigorous preparation gleaned from completing the PSSP.
+At AcadeCap, we are a community of learners, encouraging the mingling of different age groups, especially when it comes to daily subjects and intra-curricular activities like Math, STEM (iSTEAM), Coding, Jiu-Jitsu, Violin, Vibrant Arts and Skiing, where ability and age do not necessarily follow in lock-step.
+The result is a collaborative atmosphere that one might be hard-pressed to witness in other schools.

 FORT ERIE INTERNATIONAL ACADEMY